1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Stalin.md

  - Was regularly called the greatest scientific genius despite no scientific work.[^1]
  - Lysenko became his favorite.[^2][^3]
- - For the LAAAS Lysenko gave Stalin his own list that was passed with no election.[]
+ - For the LAAAS Lysenko gave Stalin his own list that was passed with no election.[^4]

 Footnotes: